oliviaportess/fullstack-6/server/README.md

 ## .env file

-Create a `.env` file
+Create a `.env` file using the .env.example file for example structure

-You will need to ensure that for `MYSQL_PASSWORD = password`, `password` matches your personal MySQL password.
+You will need to ensure that for `MYSQL_PASSWORD = `, is set to your personal MySQL password.

 ## Install dependencies

-Make sure your terminal is in the assignment-4-APIs folder.
+Make sure your terminal is in the server folder.

 To install dependencies, run the following command in the terminal: